From parks to street corners, art is all around us

-“Public art defines the city,” says Deborah Schwartz Glickman, Management Analyst for the City of Palm Desert who manages the city’s Art in Public Places program.
+“Public art defines the city,” says Amy Lawrence, Management Analyst for the City of Palm Desert who manages the city’s Art in Public Places program.
 “Art creates a place you want to live in or visit.
 A city has to have basic infrastructure, like streets and parks.
 Once you move beyond the basic infrastructure, though, it’s public art that adds to the experience and atmosphere.”

 While art is on view throughout the city, the largest concentration of artwork can be found along El Paseo, at the Palm Desert Civic Center Park, and in the vicinity of the Palm Desert Library.
 Since these areas lend themselves to exploration on foot, it’s not surprising that these are also the spots where the City of Palm Desert offers free docent-guided Public Art Tours each month from September through May.

 Lawrence manages the City of Palm Desert’s Public Art Docent program, a core group of volunteers who lead these tours.
 The docents are able to make the artwork come to life and add perspective with information on everything from the artists themselves to the techniques used in the creation of the piece.